jjungmincho/poke/README.md

 # poke

-Re-designing the website called 'Steve's Poké' to practice html, css, and sass
+Re-designing the website called 'Steve's Poké Bar' to practice html, css, and sass